runscripts/scripts/README.md

 If you don't like your scripts to be listed here, please tell us and we will remove them immediately.<br />

-**If you have learned about some awesome scripts, please don't hesitate to introduce them in issues.**
+**If you learn about some awesome scripts, please don't hesitate to introduce them in issues.**